-22. The thresholds set out in the Planning (Environmental Impact Assessment) Regulations (Northern Ireland) 2017 have been considered as part of this assessment as the site area exceeds the thresholds set out in Section 10 (b) of Schedule 2, of the Planning Environmental Impact Assessment (NI) Regulations 2015.
+- 26. The requirements of the Planning (Environmental Impact Assessment) Regulations (Northern Ireland) 2017 have been considered as part of this assessment as the site area exceeds the thresholds set out in Section 10 (b) of Schedule 2. - 27.
+An EIA determination was carried out and it was concluded that the scale and nature of the proposal when considered in the context of earlier phases of residential development to the south means there was not likely to be any

-- 23. An EIA determination was carried out and it was concluded that the scale and nature of the proposal linked to earlier phases of residential development to the south of the site means there was not likely to be any unacceptable adverse environmental impacts created by the proposed development.
-As such, an Environmental Statement was not required to inform the assessment of the application. - 24.
-A preliminary ecological assessment provided in support of the application addressed a link between the drainage from the site and the River Enler that flows into designated sites at Strangford.
-No significant impact was identified to the various designations in the discrete report.
-This was also weighed in the assessment of whether a statement was required.
+- unacceptable adverse environmental impacts..
+As such, an Environmental Statement was not required to inform the assessment of the application. - 28.
+It is noted in particular that a preliminary ecological assessment provided in support of the application addressed a link between the drainage from the site and the River Enler is hydrologically linked to designated sites at Strangford Lough.
+No significant impact was identified to the various designations in the discrete report and this was weighed as a significant reason for not requesting a statement.